satwika-akula06/Trading-Bot-on-Binance-Futures-Testnet/README.md

 ## Overview

 This project is a Python-based trading bot that interacts with Binance Futures Testnet.
-It allows users to place MARKET, LIMIT, and STOP-LIMIT orders via a Command Line Interface (CLI) and a Streamlit-based web UI.
+It allows users to place MARKET, LIMIT and STOP-LIMIT orders via a Command Line Interface (CLI) and a Streamlit-based web UI.

 ---

 ## Features

-- Place MARKET, LIMIT, and STOP-LIMIT orders
+- Place MARKET, LIMIT and STOP-LIMIT orders
 - Supports both BUY and SELL operations
 - CLI-based interaction using argparse
 - Streamlit-based UI for better user experience
 - Input validation and error handling
-- Logging of API requests, responses, and errors
+- Logging of API requests, responses and errors
 - Mock mode support for testing without API access

 ---